monikastrah/431-2020/classes/class07/README.md

 7. I've updated the **COVID-19** repository with [links to some more articles](https://github.com/THOMASELOVE/covid19) if you're interested.

+## The Projects

+- A draft of [Project A instructions](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectA/projectA.md) is now available, but an expanded version will be available by class time.
+- I've also added some [information regarding what will make an acceptable Project B data set](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/projectB.md) in response to popular demand, but I don't plan to say any more before Project A is finished.

 ## What Should I Be Working On? ([calendar](https://thomaselove.github.io/431/calendar.html) has all deadlines.)

-1. There is a Minute Paper after Class 07.
+1. There is a [Minute Paper after Class 07](http://bit.ly/431-2020-minute-07).
 Please complete it by noon Wednesday 2020-09-16.
+2. After today's class is an excellent time to read the [Project A Instructions] and see what is ahead of you.
+The "proposal" deadline is 2020-10-02 and the project is due 2020-10-20.
-2. Lab 03 is the next deliverable after that.
+3. [Lab 03](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab03/lab03.md) is the next deliverable.
 You should be able to complete it by the end of today's class.
-3. Readings: By the end of this week, Spiegelhalter through Chapter 4, and Chapter 7, and Leek through section 5, and sections 9-12.
+4. Readings: By the end of this week, Spiegelhalter through Chapter 4, and Chapter 7, and Leek through section 5, and sections 9-12.

 ## One Last Thing

-- A draft of [Project A instructions](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectA/projectA.md) is now available, but an expanded version will be available by class time.
-- I've also added some [information regarding what will make an acceptable Project B data set](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/projectB.md) in response to popular demand, but I don't plan to say any more before Project A is finished.
+To come.